gthparch/macsim/tools/ocelot_installation_guide/README.md

 - The docker image is updated whenever someone pushes changes to our fork of gpuocelot on github.
 You'll have to do a docker pull to get the latest image when that happens.

 # 2. Compile ocelot natively
-- Start with an Ubuntu 14.04 system, and mimic the steps in the dockerfile located at https://github.com/gthparch/gpuocelot/blob/master/docker/Dockerfile.
+- Start with an Ubuntu 14.04 system, and mimic the steps from *apt-key adv* onwards in the dockerfile located at https://github.com/gthparch/gpuocelot/blob/master/docker/Dockerfile.
 - If you already have conflicting versions of packages, uninstall them first.